JamesonCodes/ai-share-button-generator/README.md

 Modern Chromium, Firefox, and Safari.
 The embed is plain ES2015 and runs without frameworks.

+### Automatic Script Updates

+`share.js` is served with `Cache-Control: public, max-age=0, must-revalidate`.
+Any site that embeds `https://your-domain.com/share.js` automatically revalidates the script on each visit, so new deployments take effect without users clearing cache or swapping script tags.

 ## License & Contributions

 Released under the MIT License.
 Issues and pull requests are welcome.